paulin-crtn/ans-saa/iam/README.md

 - For ID Federation: Give permissions to an external identity provider (allowing external identitites to assume a role) + no AWS credentials on the App (used existing customer logins) + scales great (large number of accounts) 🙌
 - For Cross-Account Access

+## 🔗 Service-linked roles

+- IAM role linked to a specific AWS service
+- Predefined by a service, providing permissions that a service needs to interact with other AWS services on your behalf
+- Service might create/delete a role or allow you to during setup or within IAM
+- You CANNOT delete the role until it's no longer required

+To pass a role (and its permissions) to an AWS service, a user must have permissions to pass the role to the service.
+This helps administrators ensure that only approved users can configure a service with a role that grants permissions.
+To allow a user to pass a role to an AWS service, you must grant the `PassRole` permission to the user's IAM user, role, or group.

 ## 🔑 Access Keys

 Application or CLI long term credentials to log in an AWS account, composed of an `Access Key ID` and a `Secret Access Key`.